nyonson/raiju/README.md

 ...
 ```

-The `assume` flag allows you to see the remaining set of nodes assuming channels were opened to the given candidates.
+The `assume` flag allows you to see the remaining candidates and updated stats assuming channels were opened to the given nodes.
 This can be used to find a set of nodes to open channels too in single batch transaction in order to minimize on onchain fees.

-By default, only clearnet nodes are listed.
-TOR nodes tend to be unreliable due to the nature of TOR.
+By default, only nodes with clearnet addresses are listed.
+TOR-only nodes tend to be unreliable due to the nature of TOR.

 ## fees